 Typically, students enrolled at a school cannot sit an ATAR course examination as a non-school candidate.
+As a non-school candidate, that examination does not contribute towards meeting the requirements for the WACE.

 An individual may enrol to sit an ATAR course examination as a non-school candidate in the event that the individual is: